-Roger Susi, Leslie McDonnell, Monty Allen, Anthony Vuoto, and James Hawkins
+Roger Susi Monty Allen Anthony Vuoto Hilda Scharen-Guivel, and James Hawkins

-- 2. To ratify the appointment of RSM US LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2020; - 3.
-To approve of the Amended and Restated 2014 Equity Incentive Plan, which includes an increase in the number of shares available for the grant of awards from 1,000,000 to 2,000,000; - 4.
-To approve of an advisory resolution on the compensation of the named executive officers; - 5.
-To vote, on an advisory basis, on the frequency of future advisory votes on executive compensation; and - 6.
-To transact such other business as may properly come before the meeting or any adjournments thereof.
+- 2. To ratify the appointment of RSM US LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2023; - 3.
+To approve, on a non-binding advisory basis, the compensation of the named executive officers; - 4.
+To vote, on an advisory basis, on the frequency of future advisory votes on executive compensation; - 5.
+To approve the Iradimed Corporation 2023 Equity Incentive Plan; - 6.
+To approve an amendment to our Restated Certificate of Incorporation to limit the liability of certain officers of the Company.

-The accompanying Proxy Statement more fully describes these matters and we urge you to read the information contained in the Proxy Statement carefully.
-The board of directors recommends a vote "FOR" the director nominees listed in Proposal 1, "FOR" Proposal 2, 3, and 4, and "EVERY YEAR" on Proposal 5.
+The accompanying Proxy Statement more fully describes these matters, and we urge you to read the information contained in the Proxy Statement carefully.
+The board of directors recommends a vote "FOR" the director nominees listed in Proposal 1, "FOR" Proposal 2, 3, 5, and 6, and "I Year" for Proposal 4.

-The Board of Directors has fixed the close of business on April 17, 2020 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponement thereof.
+The Board of Directors has fixed the close of business on April 20, 2023, as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponement thereof.

-It is important that your shares be represented at the 2020 Annual Meeting of Stockholders regardless of the number of shares you hold.
+It is important that your shares be represented at the Annual Meeting regardless of the number of shares you hold.
 Whether or not you expect to attend the meeting in person, please complete, date, sign and return the accompanying proxy in the enclosed envelope to ensure the presence of a quorum at the meeting.